addap/master-thesis/documents/draft/main.md

 #### `Scheduler.run`

 The interesting part about the scheduler specification is that it proves **effect safety** of the runtime, i.e. no matter what a fiber does it will not crash the scheduler due to an unhandled effect.
-However, the specification only talks about effect safety and not about handling fibers correctly in any other way, e.g. regarding fairess of scheduling or just not dropping fibers.
+However, the specification only talks about effect safety and not about handling fibers correctly in any other way, e.g. regarding fairness of scheduling or just not dropping fibers.
 For example, a trivial function which ignores the `main` argument and immediately returns satisfies the same specificaiton.
 For a scheduler it would be desirable to prove these properties, too, but since they are liveness properties it is hard to do in Iris and not a focus of this thesis.